 Looking for a quick PVC repair?
 Need to quickly cap the end of a pipe?
 Tired of getting blue glue all over your hands?

 You might consider using push-fit fittings for a quick repair on PVC pipe.
 Push-fit fittings are an easy alternative to traditional solvent-glued fittings for use in PVC installations and repairs.
-While they can also be used for other types of plumbing pipe, including copper and CPVC, they are especially useful for PVC irrigation pipes and are now readily available in many hardware and home improvement stores.
+While they can also be used for other types of plumbing pipes, including copper and CPVC, they are especially useful for PVC irrigation pipes and are now readily available in many hardware and home improvement stores.

 Now let us take a look at some common questions and concerns regarding PVC push-fit fittings.